-- 1. Any change in the described method of distributing program funds. - Elements of a "method of distribution" are: - A change in the expected federal allocation of the block grant of 20 percent or more. - A change in the city's allocation plan that would redirect more than 20 percent of annual funding to a different activity.
-Small changes-e.g., movements among grantees within public services programs-will require department head approval but not a substantial amendment. - Carrying out an activity using CDBG funds or program income not previously described in the action plan or the consolidated plan. - 2.
-An administrative decision to reallocate all the funds allocated to an activity in the Action Plan to other activities of equal or lesser priority need level, unless the decision is a result of:
+- 1. Any change in the described method of distributing program funds. - > Elements of a "method of distribution" are: - A change in the expected federal allocation of the block grant of 25 percent or more. - A change in the city's allocation plan that would redirect more than 25 percent of city's total annual funding to a different activity.
+Small changes-e.g., movements among grantees within public services programs-will require department head approval but not a substantial amendment. - Carrying out an activity using CDBG funds or program income not previously described in the action plan or the consolidated plan.

-- > A federal government rescission of appropriated funds, or appropriations are so much less than anticipated that the city makes an administrative decision not to fund one or more activities; and/or - ➤ The governor declares a state of emergency and reallocates federal funds to address the emergency.
+- An administrative decision to reallocate all the funds allocated to an activity in the Action Plan to other activities of equal or lesser priority need level, unless the decision is a result of: - A federal government rescission of appropriated funds, or appropriations are so much less than anticipated that the city makes an administrative decision not to fund one or more activities; and/or - The governor declares a state of emergency and reallocates federal funds to address the emergency.

 Citizen participation in the event of a substantial amendment.
-In the event of a substantial amendment to the Consolidated Plan or annual Action Plan, the city will publish a notice of the recommended changes and the date, time, and location of the public hearing in the Valley Times and the Idaho Statesman newspapers and on the city's Web site at least two weeks in advance of the public hearing.
-The city will provide a 30-day public comment period in advance of the public hearing on the proposed substantial amendment.
+In the event of a substantial amendment to the Consolidated Plan or annual Action Plan, the city will publish a notice of the recommended changes and the date, time, and location of the public hearing in the newspaper(s) that the City regularly publishes through and on the city's Web site at least 14 days in advance of the public hearing.
+The city will provide a 30-day public comment period in advance of the public meeting, review the proposed substantial amendment.
 The Council shall at its regular or a special public meeting, review the proposed substantial amendment and the summaries regarding the incorporation of citizen comments or views provided, and shall vote on a resolution to adopt the substantial amendment.
 Following the Council's passage of the resolution adopting the substantial amendment, the city will notify HUD of the amendment and shall submit a copy of each substantial amendment to HUD as such occurs.